 World Language Program

-Burton Magnet Elementary School's World Language program is unique in that it is the only elementary school in the district which offers daily instruction in three different languages.
-Burton offers French, Mandarin Chinese, and Spanish.
+Burton Elementary School offers daily instruction in three different languages: French, Mandarin Chinese, and Spanish.

 Our first through fifth grade students receive thirty minutes of language instruction per day.
 When students enter Burton in Kindergarten, they are exposed to all three languages for the first three quarters of the school year.
 During the fourth quarter, with the support of parents, students decide on a language.
 Such an early start affords our students who spend all six years here an exciting opportunity to achieve an impressive degree of breadth and depth of skill in the language by the end of elementary school.

 Students benefit from an immersion technique where the medium of instruction in all the three language classes is the targeted world language.
-There are also encouraged to speak only in the language and take field trips to utilized the skills learned in real-life situations.
 Their structure and vocabulary base is expanded as units are introduced and reviewed from year to year.
 Emphasis is on listening and speaking skills in grades kindergarten through second.
 A gradual introduction to writing and reading begins in grades third through fifth.

 Programme of Inquiry